King Homestead

-King Homestead, now called New Moon Farm, is a log home off Tennessee State Route 25 located near Cottontown, in Sumner County, Tennessee.
-It was built in 1798 by William King as the first home for himself and his new bride, Caroline Hassell.
-The home remained in the King family for one hundred years, before being sold.
-The home has undergone renovation and was placed on the National Register of Historic Places in 1978.
+King Homestead, renamed New Moon Farm in 1954, is a log home off Tennessee State Route 25 located near Cottontown, in Sumner County, Tennessee.
+It was built in 1796 by William King as the first home for himself and his new bride, Caroline Hassell, married on Christmas Day of the same year.
+The home remained in the King family for one hundred years, and a large farming operation was conducted on the property with the use of up to 30 enslaved people.
+The property and home were sold numerous times, falling into disrepair.
+The home has undergone renovation and was placed on the National Register of Historic Places in January 30, 1978.

 It was built originally as a single pen log house.
 In 1978 it was a two-story double pen with its front entrance into an enclosed former dogtrot.